lubaskinc0de/auth_master/README.md

 # Auth Master

-**Universal Authentication Service with Multiple Identity Provider Support**
+**Universal authentication service with multiple identity provider support**

 Auth Master is a centralized authentication service that provides a unified interface for various authentication methods (OAuth2, Telegram, etc.) and maps external identities to internal users.